ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 --- abstract

 This document defines two CBOR Signing And Encrypted (COSE) header parameters for incorporating RFC 3161-based timestamping into COSE message structures (`COSE_Sign` and `COSE_Sign1`).
-This enables the use of established RFC 3161 timestamping infrastructure to prove the creation time of a message.
+This enables the use of established RFC 3161 timestamping infrastructure in COSE-based protocols.

 --- middle